 Bigger is Better.
 The development of bigger and more fuel-efficient outboards has brought about a resurgence of interest in outboard power for sportboats as more and more builders have made these models available.
 This development is giving consumers a good option that they largely did not have as recently as five years ago.

-A single 115- to 150-hp outboard motor can produce reasonable performance for an entry-level fiberglass sportboat from 17'-19', depending on the load.
+A single 115- to 150-hp outboard motor can produce reasonable performance for an entry-level fiberglass sportboat from 17' to 19' (5.18 m to 5.8 m), depending on the load.
 With it, a power boat in this range can have a top speed from 35 to 45 mph, with cruising speeds in the mid-20s.

 For Towing Sports: Boat owners wanting to tow water skiers and wake boarders should consider engines with strong torque in the lower rpm ranges, because it takes lots of power to get participants up on their boards.
 And even more power is required when there is a boat load of guests.